Blog-Reference and Blog-Reference

 Note also that the ‘refutation’ of One of the Old School is a semantic shell game that messes up simple algebra.

 “In this nomenclature low and high have no reference to amount; they indicate only proportion.
 If a commodity should at one time sell for ten shillings, of which the labourer received nine, and should afterwards sell for twenty, of which the labourer received fifteen, this, according to Mr. Ricardo’s nomenclature, would be a fall of the labourer’s wages.
 Though he would receive a larger amount, he would have a smaller proportion.
 And proportion is all that Mr. Ricardo considers.”

-Ricardo defined total income Y as sum of wages W and profits P, i.e. Y=W+P. This gives after transformation 1=1/(1+P/W)+1/(1+W/P) with 1/(1+P/W) = share of wages and 1/(1+W/P) = share of profits.
-And yes, One of the Old School is right, if wages rise the share of wages increases and the share of profits decreases.
+Ricardo defined total income Y as the sum of wages W and profits P, i.e. Y=W+P. This gives after transformation 1=1/(1+P/W)+1/(1+W/P) with 1/(1+P/W) = share of wages and 1/(1+W/P) = share of profits.
+And yes, One of the Old School is right, if wages rise the share of wages increases, and the share of profits decreases.
 The absolute amount and the share move in the SAME direction.
-However, the critics of One of the Old School confused themselves by simultaneously increasing wages and profits but in different proportion, i.e. wages from 9 to 15 and profit from 1 to 5.
+However, the critics of One of the Old School confused themselves by simultaneously increasing wages and profits but in different proportions, i.e. wages from 9 to 15 and profit from 1 to 5.
 Wages seem to rise but actually fall IN RELATION to profit and this is why the share of wages falls.
 No ambiguity here, no paradox, all plain and simple algebra.

 The one thing that the alleged refutation of One of the Old School proves is the utter scientific incompetence of economists.
 Ricardo got profit theory wrong and neither Walrasianism, Keynesianism, Marxianism, Austrianism, nor Barkley Rosser has realized it to this day.
 Not to speak of rectification.